 The Verdict

-Added up, the Switchback Travel staff has spent over three years’ worth of nights in a tent.
+Collectively, the Switchback Travel staff has spent years sleeping in tents.
 As a result, each of us has had enough time, information, and trial-and-error experiences to dial in what we’re willing to compromise in order to save on weight.
-And we’re generally in agreement when it comes to backpacking tents: our lightweight and ultralight categories offer the best compromise in terms of weight savings, feature sets, weather protection, and cost.
-We could certainly go lighter with a crazylight (read: non-freestanding) tent, but the tradeoffs are many, and simply aren’t worth it to us for a 1-pound weight savings.
-On the other hand, a few extra pounds could get us a more spacious and featured design, but most are overkill for trips when we’re spending most of our time hanging out outside of our tent.
+And we’re generally in agreement when it comes to backpacking tents: Our lightweight and upper end of the ultralight categories offer the best compromise in terms of weight savings, feature sets, weather protection, and cost.
+We could certainly go lighter with a more specialized, non-freestanding UL tent, but the trade-offs are many—and often not worth it to us for a 1-pound weight savings.
+On the other hand, a few extra pounds could get us a more spacious and fully featured design, but most heavyweight models are overkill for trips when we’re spending most of our time outside.

 But you might not be like us.
-Perhaps you’re a thru-hiker and every ounce counts during 30-mile days with 2 weeks of food on your back.
-Or maybe you’re a casual backpacker on a budget or camping relatively close to your car.
+Perhaps you’re a thru-hiker and every ounce counts during 30-mile days with two weeks of food on your back.
+Or maybe you’re a casual backpacker on a budget or camping close to your car.
 No matter what your situation, our aim is to provide you with all the facts so that you can come up with your own opinion.
-To help, we’ve also provided a list of all of our favorite backpacking tents below, ranging from 5 pounds 5 ounces down 1 pound 3.4 ounces (for the 2-person versions).
-Happy trails, and sweet dreams!
+To help, we’ve provided a list of many of our favorite backpacking tents below, ranging from nearly 6 pounds down to under 2 (for the two-person versions).
+For a wider look at the market, our backpacking tent weight comparison chart includes virtually all two-person, three-season backpacking tents and shelters on the market in 2024.

 Big Agnes Copper Spur Platinum backpacking tent (door and vestibule)